 Following the government announcement today, the LTA has updated its Covid 19 advice:

-Outdoor tennis courts can open from Monday March 29th.
-Recreational tennis will be able to resume including singles and doubles social play 1:1 coaching and organised activity for groups (maximum group size subject to confirmation).”
+Outdoor tennis courts have been open from Monday March 29th.
+Recreational tennis has resumed including singles and doubles social play 1:1 coaching and organised activity for groups.

 The Club has adopted the LTA guidelines to ensure safe play and has updated its Covid 19 risk assessment.
 Social distancing and hand sanitisation as well as signing the track and trace register are required.
-There should be no spectators (except one parent with one child receiving coaching) and as little use of the clubhouse as possible – one at a time.
+With effect from Monday May 17th there can be spectators but there should continue to be as little use of the clubhouse as possible.
 The disabled toilet can be used when necessary, including for turning the floodlights on and off.